TeunK/Java-TicketMap/README.md

 - Ties are handled arbitrarily.
 For example, if a user requests 1 nearest event, and 2 nearest events have the same distance, either one is allowed to be chosen.
 One could consider a secondary sort based on the cheapest price out of the two (if not equal), or using another tie breaking method.

+- Despite events not being allowed to take place outside of the grid boundary, users may still insert a location outside of the grid.
+Imagine it being similar to a navigation system that can still track the user location without having downloaded the appropriate map.

 ##Questions
 - **How might you change your program if you needed to support multiple events at the same location?**